Maniac (1980 film): Plot

 During the next day in Central Park, Frank follows a photographer named Anna after she takes a photo of him and a little girl riding a bicycle in the distance.
 At night, Frank sees a nurse leaving the Roosevelt Hospital, where he then stalks her inside the subway station and murders her with a bayonet before adding her to his mannequin collection.
 Days later, Frank heads to Anna's apartment and is invited inside by Anna after she recognizes him from the photo she took of him.
 Upon him asking her out to dinner, he later shows her a photo of his mother who died in a car crash years ago.
 A few days later, Frank is invited by Anna to a studio during a photography session, and she introduces one of her models Rita to him.
 After seeing the two talking and holding hands, he steals Rita's necklace and leaves.
 Later that same night, he arrives at Rita's apartment to give her the necklace, before then attacking her and tying her to the bed.
 Frank begins talking and addresses her as his mother and stabs her with a switchblade before scalping her for his collection.

 One night, Frank takes Anna on a date and they stop by a cemetery to visit his mother's grave.
-While laying some flowers beside the headstone, Frank begins to mourn over one of his early victims and attacks Anna.
+While laying some flowers beside the headstone, Frank begins to mourn over his mother as well as Rita and attacks Anna.
 He chases her around the cemetery, but she hits him in the arm with a shovel before fleeing.
 He hallucinates his decomposing mother attacking him from the grave.
 He runs back to his apartment, where he sees his mannequins suddenly coming alive.
 They mutilate Frank with his weapons before ultimately tearing off his head.

 The next morning, two police officers break into Frank's apartment and see Frank lying dead on his bed, having committed suicide by stabbing himself.
-After the officers leave, Frank's eyes suddenly open.
+After the officers leave, Frank's eyes suddenly open, revealing he survived.